 No. Internal Revenue Service (IRS) rules dictate what you can do with IRAs, and those rules only allow “distributions” from IRAs.
 A distribution happens when you take money out of a retirement account (without putting it back quickly or moving it directly into another retirement account), and it is generally irrevocable.

 You might find this surprising.
 Many savers believe they can take loans from IRAs.
 In part, the confusion comes from the fact that you can borrow from other types of retirement accounts.
 For example, some 401(k) plans allow loans.
 But IRAs do not, and they typically cannot be pledged as collateral when you apply for a loan.

 Alternatives to Borrowing Against Your IRA

 60-day rollover: You might be able to use your IRA assets for a short period using a 60-day rollover.
 You have to follow strict IRS rules, but this technique is similar to a short-term IRA loan.
 Note that since 2015, the IRS has limited the number of times you can do this to once every 12 months, so revisit the rules if it's something you've done in the past.

 Other retirement plans: You might also have the option to borrow against balances in workplace retirement plans such as 401(k) plans.
 Your plan must allow loans (not all of them do), and you’re taking several risks when you borrow.
 In addition to raiding your savings, you’ll have to pay taxes (and possibly penalties) if you are not able to repay the loan.
 Consider what will happen if you change jobs before repaying in full.

 It might even be possible to move funds from an IRA into your 401k, increasing the amount of money you can borrow.
-Work with your HR department, financial planner, and tax advisor to understand the pros and cons of that technique.
+Work with your HR department, financial planner, and tax adviser to understand the pros and cons of that technique.